-Item No Assessment Requirement Comment 2016 Audit Classification NCO Response/Action M1.3 The following records must be kept in respect of any samples required to be collected for the purposes of this licence: (a) the date(s) on which the sample was taken; (b) the time(s) at which the sample was collected; (c) the point at which the sample was taken; and (d) the name of the person who collected the sample.
+Item No Assessment Requirement Comment 2016 Audit Classification NCO Response/Action 2019 Status M1.3 The following records must be kept in respect of any samples required to be collected for the purposes of this licence: (a) the date(s) on which the sample was taken; (b) the time(s) at which the sample was collected; (c) the point at which the sample was taken; and (d) the name of the person who collected the sample.
 Monitoring records are retained in excel spreadsheets with supporting lab reports linked to each line item.
 NCO's records management system requires retention of records for four years, however, management reported that in practice, records are retained indefinitely.
 All of the records required by M1.3 are maintained either in the lab reports; or excel spreadsheet.
 The name of person who collected the sample and time of sample collection is not recorded in the spreadsheet for all data (e.g. wet weather monitoring).
 These are however recorded on field monitoring sheets.
 0 The excel spreadsheets used to track the results have been updated to include the samplers name and time the sample was taken.
-M2.2 Air Monitoring Requirements POINT 3 Pollutant Units of measure Frequency Sampling Method Particulates - grams per square metre per Deposited Matter month (min. of 4 AM-19 weeks) A review of monitoring data indicates that the sampling frequency and methodology aligns with the requirements in M2.2.
+Addressed and deemed to be Compliant during this audit.
+Note an administrative non-compliance has been raised against this condition as the name of the sampler has not been provided on noise monitoring reports prepared by SLR.
+M2.2 Air Monitoring Requirements POINT 3 Pollutant Units of measure Frequency Sampling Method Particulates - grams per square metre per Deposited Matter month Once a month (min. of 4 AM-19 weeks) A review of monitoring data indicates that the sampling frequency and methodology aligns with the requirements in M2.2.
 The 2013-2014 EPL Annual Return reported that one of twelve required samples (in January 2014) for monitoring location ND3 was not analysed due to the dust gauge bottle being broken in transit to the laboratory.
-This was self-reported as a non- compliance with this condition.
+This was self-reported as a noncompliance with this condition.
 ANC No further action is required.
+Deemed to be Compliant during this audit.
 M2.5 For the purposes of the table(s) above Special Frequency 2 means the collection of samples quarterly (in the event of flow during the quarter) at a time when there is flow and as soon as practicable after each wet weather discharge from points 11, 12, 13 or 18 commences and in any case not more than 12 hours after each discharge commences.
 Typically data was available within 12 hours of a discharge point overflowing.
 In March 2014 overflows from SD4 and SD5 occurred on 28 th March 2014.
 However, monitoring was only undertaken at points 14, 15, 16, 17, 19, 20, 21 and 22 during the previous three days.
 It is noted that all water quality sampling results were below the relevant discharge criteria.
 This represented an isolated contractor management incident and is not considered to be a systemic issue.
 NC The mine will continue to sample the nominated locations within the nominated timeframes.
 It should also be noted that the results from the samples from the dams did not exceed the relevant criteria.
+Deemed to be Compliant during this audit.